dneuge/legacy-status-proxy-vatsim/README.md

 ## Disclaimer and Intended Use

+*This is a copy of [disclaimer.txt](src/main/resources/de/energiequant/vatsim/compatibility/legacyproxy/disclaimer.txt).
+The disclaimer has to be accepted before the server can be started.*

 This disclaimer is a more application-specific addition to the general points stated in the [MIT license](LICENSE.md).

 The server is intended to enable "passive" clients (e.g. status monitors) to access more current data formats than they originally support.
 A "passive" client only consumes status information but does not perform any interaction with the live VATSIM network.